cockroachdb/docs/v1.1/parallel-statement-execution.md

 <img src="{{ 'images/Sequential_Statement_Execution.png' | relative_url }}" alt="CockroachDB Parallel Statement Execution Error Mismatch" style="border:1px solid #eee;max-width:100%" />

-Traditional SQL engines execute the statements sequentially.
-But in case of globally-distributed CockroachDB clusters, sequential execution of statements adds to aggregate latency.
+SQL engines traditionally execute the statements sequentially.
+In case of single-node databases, execution of the statements does not involve any communication latency.
+But in case of globally-distributed CockroachDB clusters, statement execution results in communication latency.
 This is because to maintain strong consistency across a globally-distributed cluster, CockroachDB replicates writes using the Raft [consensus protocol](https://www.cockroachlabs.com/blog/consensus-made-thrive/).
 The protocol requires majority of replicas to agree before a write is committed.
 Replicas always live on separate nodes, and communication between these nodes takes time.
 Executing SQL statements sequentially, especially when each statement requires long-distance communication, leads to higher cumulative latency.

 With parallel statement execution, however, multiple SQL statements within a transaction are executed at the same time, thereby reducing the aggregate latency over multiple SQL statements.